NCATS-Gamma/omnicorp/README.md

 `sbatch --array=1-N omnicorp.job`  where N is the number of ttl files.

+## Postprocess OmniCorp

+To prepare the data for loading, do the following on a machine with at least 256G of memory:

+`export PYTHONPATH=.`
+`mkdir omnicorp_output`
+`python src/postprocess/run_omni.py`

 # Ontologies used
 Currently, we look for terms from the following ontologies:
 * [Uberon (base)](http://uberon.org) ([OWL](http://purl.obolibrary.org/obo/uberon/uberon-base.owl))